 Key to our ability to do this lies in our research and analysis.
 We have a Sustainable Investment team dedicated to providing research on the sustainable transition across the sectors we invest in, and identifying new investments that both help, and benefit from, the sustainable transition.
-This helps the Investment team make an educated evaluation of the climaterelated risks and opportunities reflected in the values of the underlying investments in the Milford Funds.
+This helps the Investment team make an educated evaluation of the climate-related risks and opportunities reflected in the values of the underlying investments in the Milford Funds.

-Our strategy to deliver risk-adjusted returns via our investment research and active management related risks and opportunities, is described in approach, and how this process includes climatesection 4.3.
+Our strategy to deliver risk-adjusted returns via our investment research and active management approach, and how this process includes climaterelated risks and opportunities, is described in section 4.3.